Cost-efficiency in Incomplete Markets: Additional Information on

 which proves boundedness in probability.

-For the backward direction, assume that $F$ is not integrable.
-Let us recall that if a convex family of random variables in $\lnpofp$ is bounded in probability, there exists a measure $\Q$ equivalent to $\P$ such that the family is uniformly integrable under $\Q$ (\cite[Lemma 2.3 (3)]{BS99}).
+For the backward direction, assume that $F$ has infinite mean.
+Let us recall that if a convex family of random variables in $\lnpofp$ is bounded in probability, there exists a measure $\Q$ equivalent to $\P$ such that the family is uniformly integrable under $\Q$ (see Lemma 2.3 (3) in \cite{BS99}).
 Denoting by $F^-$ the left continuous version of $F$, we have moreover $\frac{d\Q}{d\P} \geq \bigl(F^{-1}_{\frac{d\Q}{d\P}} \circ F^- \bigr)(Y)$, and thus

-Thus, $Y$ is not $\Q$-integrable and hence $\convc(F)$ cannot be bounded in probability for nonintegrable $F$. \end{proof}
+Thus, $Y$ is not $\Q$-integrable and hence $\convc(F)$ cannot be bounded in probability for $F$ with infinite mean. \end{proof}

 A slightly weaker but more intuitive statement for the converse direction of Lemma~\ref{integrability} can be obtained when we recast the problem in terms of optimal couplings.
 To do so, we build on recent results of \cite{WPY} on joint mixability.
 We have the following proposition.